Torchwood: Development

 According to Barrowman: "I don't do any nude scenes in series one; they're saving that for the next series!
 I don't have a problem with getting my kit off, as long as they pay me the right money."
 Davies also joked to a BBC Radio Wales interviewer that he was "not allowed" to refer to the programme as "Doctor Who for grown-ups".
 The first series includes content rarely seen or heard in the Doctor Who franchise, including sex scenes and use of profanity in several episodes.

+BBC Three described Torchwood as the centrepiece of its autumn 2006 schedule, and the successful first series led to a second series on BBC Two and a third on BBC One in 2009.

 Although Torchwood was originally intended to be sci-fi aimed at adults, the character Captain Jack Harkness, who had previously been introduced in Doctor Who, proved popular with young audiences.
-Davies decided to edit the second series to be "child-friendly", removing overt sexuality and swearing.
+Davies decided to create alternative edits of the second series to be "child-friendly", removing overt sexuality and swearing.
 These edits to the shows enabled it to be broadcast at 7 pm (pre-watershed).

 The first three series of Torchwood were produced in-house by BBC Wales.
 The Head of Drama at the time of the first series, Julie Gardner, served as executive producer alongside Davies.
 The first two episodes of series 1 of Torchwood premiered on 22 October 2006 on BBC Three and BBC HD.
 Series 2 premiered on BBC Two and BBC HD on 16 January 2008.
-The third series, a five-part mini-series titled Torchwood: Children of Earth, aired on BBC One and BBC HD between 6 and 10 July 2009.
+The third series, Torchwood: Children of Earth, began shooting on 18 August 2008 and comprised a five-episode mini-series that aired over five consecutive days at 9 pm on BBC One from 6 July 2009, and 9 pm on BBC America HD and BBC America from 20 July 2009.
+Davies and Gardner stayed on as executive producers and Peter Bennett produced the series.